jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-03-librarians-privacy-data-ownership.md

     - Data Ownership
 ---

-On Friday, I attended a talk by Dr. Jingrui He about a machine learning solution her team found to the issue of data heterogeneity.
+On Friday, I attended a talk at the iSchool by Dr. Jingrui He about a machine learning solution her team found to the issue of data heterogeneity.

 [Dr. Jingrui He's faculty homepage](#http://faculty.engineering.asu.edu/jingruihe/){: .btn .btn--inverse}